FrancescoSaverioZuppichini/DropBlock/README.md

 ## Conclusions
 Now we know how to implement DropBlock in PyTorch, a cool regularization technique.
 The paper shows different empirical results.
-They first use a vanilla resnet50 and iterativaly add different regularization, this is shown in the following table
+They first use a vanilla resnet50 and iteratively add different regularization, this is shown in the following table

 ![png](https://github.com/FrancescoSaverioZuppichini/DropBlock/blob/main/images/resnet50.png?raw=true)

-As you can see, `ResNet-50 + DropBlock` archieves + 1% compared by SpatialDropout (the classic `Dropout2d` in PyTorch).
+As you can see, `ResNet-50 + DropBlock` archives + 1% compared by SpatialDropout (the classic `Dropout2d` in PyTorch).

-There more tests using different `p` and `block_sizes`, if you are interested go and have a look at the [paper](https://arxiv.org/pdf/1810.12890.pdf)
+In the [paper](https://arxiv.org/pdf/1810.12890.pdf) there are more studies with different DropBlock's hyperparameters, if you are interested have a look :)

 Thank you for reading!